 A: Settlement Agreements (formerly known as Compromise Agreements) are legally binding agreements between you as an employer and your employee.
 It is usual for a Settlement Agreement to be entered into shortly before or after the termination of your employee’s contract.

 This allows a clean break where your employee agrees to waive their right to make a claim in return for an agreed sum of compensation.

-It is a legal requirement that an employee receives independent legal advice before entering into a Settlement Agreement.
-The employer usually pays a fixed sum contribution towards the cost of this legal advice.
+It is a legal requirement that your employee receives independent legal advice before entering into a Settlement Agreement.
+As the employer, you would usually pay a fixed sum contribution towards the cost of this legal advice.

 Of course, there are many benefits of using one firm to sign off multiple Settlement Agreements.
 As well as getting an efficient service, you may be able to have all the Agreements signed on your own premises over a day or two.
 You may also be able to negotiate a lower contribution for each Settlement Agreement.